PERSIMUNE/PAC2022Murray__TET2_HIV/README.md

-# PAC2022Murray__TET2_HIV
+# Supporting code for Murray et al. 2022

 Supporting code for the manuscript "Association between TET2 genetic variation and viral load in people living with HIV Association between TET2 genetic variation and viral load in people living with HIV"

 | Trial    | Type of analysis                   | Old name                                | New name                                       |